 Assigning an economic value to ecosystems gives rise to a number of ethical and cultural concerns.
-It can be argued that economic valuation turns nature into a commodity to be used by humans, that efforts to monetize the value of nature detract from its true (intrinsic) value, and that imputed non-market values are misleading (e.g. Silvertown 2015).

-There is a risk that the statistics presented in this report may be misinterpreted.
+There is concern that economic valuation turns nature into a commodity to be used by humans, that efforts to monetize the value of nature detract from its true (intrinsic) value, and that imputed non-market values are misleading (e.g. Silvertown 2015).
+Furthermore, there is a risk that the statistics presented in this report may be misinterpreted.
 For example, a particular method may suggest that the economic value of an ecosystem service is zero or negative.
 It would be irresponsible to conclude that the associated asset truly has no value.
 This is particularly relevant when the resulting values are used to compare alternatives in policy decision making.2 The statistics measure value within a narrow focus.
 The fact that we explain our focus does not relieve us from the obligation to strongly advise our readers to be careful when using the statistics presented in this report.

 Valuation is, however, considered essential for communicating the economic value and scarcity of nature.
 We recognize that monetary values always have to be presented and analysed together with information from the other ecosystem accounts, that is, on extent, condition, and physical output.
 Monetary accounting must be developed in parallel with physical accounting in order to provide an overall view of the status and trends in ecosystem assets and the ecosystem services they supply.
+Taking into account the relevant political, legal and social context, the physical and monetary information from the accounts may help to steer policy considerations with regard to the protection, development or use of nature.